Date: Tue, 13 Apr 1999

 puzzlement.
 Once definitions were put aside, responses to the question

-of class have, as a rule, been a series of autobiographical testimonies as
+of class have, as a rule, been a series of autobiographical testimonies

 to one's own particular background.
 That's fine (although perhaps